 The signature launch event shines the light on the dynamic beauty of the African diaspora through art, design, music, poetry, and various other forms of live entertainment.

-This June 2021, 5 Artists 1 Love celebrates 15 years of bringing Edmonton its unique brand of art and soul.
-On this 15th year anniversary, the Art Gallery of Alberta has extended its hand in partnership, thus opening the door for us to present our largest exhibit to date!
+This June 2021, 5 Artists 1 Love celebrated 15 years of bringing Edmonton its unique brand of art and soul.
+On this 15th year anniversary, the Art Gallery of Alberta extended its hand in partnership, thus opening the door for us to present our largest exhibit to date!
 15 local Black artists (that have been featured in the show in years gone by) have been selected for this show.
-Due to the scale of the exhibit and the significance of the anniversary, the show will rise from its usual space in the Community Gallery on the lower level to occupying the whole second floor in the main gallery.
+Due to the scale of the exhibit and the significance of the anniversary, the show rose from its usual space in the Community Gallery on the lower level to occupying the whole second floor in the main gallery.

 Black Every Day

 The title of the exhibit is, amongst other things, an invitation.
 It is a reminder.
 It is a response.
 It is a truth.